 BHA will, typically, use a two-step application process.
-Under the two-step application process, BHA, initially will require families to provide only the information needed by BHA to make an initial assessment of the family's eligibility for assistance and its self-certified preference category eligibility.
-Depending on its self-certified preference category eligibility, a family initially determined to be eligible will be placed on the waiting list or in an applicant lottery pool.
-Because of limited S8 HCV assistance, not all families in the applicant lottery pool will be selected for placement on the waiting list.
-BHA will draw 1,500 applicants from the applicant lottery pool for placement on the waiting list list. (remove) The family will be required to provide all of the information necessary to establish family eligibility and level of assistance when the family is selected from the waiting list.
+Because of limited S8 HCV assistance, not all families in the applicant random draw pool will be selected for placement on the waiting list.
+BHA will draw 1,500 to 2,000 applicants from the applicant random draw pool for placement on the waiting list.
+The family will be required to provide all of the information necessary to establish family eligibility and level of assistance when the family is selected from the waiting list, moving from the waiting list into eligibility determination.